AuReMe/esmecata/README.md

 * `-l/--limit-proteomes`: choose the number of proteomes that will lead to the used of the selection of a subset of proteomes

 To avoid working on too many proteomes, esmecata works on subset of proteomes when there is too many proteomes (by default this limit is set on 99 proteomes).
 Using this option the user can modify the limit.

+* `--minimal-nb-proteomes`: choose the minimal number of proteomes that taxon must have to be selected by esmecata (default 1).

+To avoid working on too little proteomes, it is possible to give an int to this option.
+With this int, esmecata will select only taxon associated to at least this number of proteomes.
+For example if you use `--minimal-nb-proteomes 10`, and the lowest taxon in the taxonomic affiliation is associated with 3 proteomes, it will be ignored and a taxon with a higer taxonomic rank will be used.

 * `-r/--rank-limit`: This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.